Bisa/factorio-init/README.md

  $ service factorio help
  ```

+# Thank You
+- To all who find this script useful in one way or the other
+- A big thank you to [Wube](https://www.factorio.com/team) for making [Factorio](https://www.factorio.com/)
+- A special thanks to NoPantsMcDance, Oxyd, HanziQ, TheFactorioCube and all other frequent users of the [#factorio](irc://irc.esper.net/#factorio) channel @ esper.net
+- Thank you to Salzig for pointing me in the right direction when it comes to input redirection
+- At last, but not least; Thank you to all [contributors](https://github.com/Bisa/factorio-init/graphs/contributors) and users posting [issues](https://github.com/Bisa/factorio-init/issues) in my [github](https://github.com/Bisa/factorio-init/) project or on the [factorio forums](https://forums.factorio.com/viewtopic.php?f=133&t=13874)

+You are all a great source of motivation, thank you.

 # License
 This code is realeased with the MIT license, see the LICENSE file.